Origin of avian flight: Flight characteristics

+Co-option of feathers

 Prior to their existence on birds, feathers were present on the bodies of many dinosaur species.
-Through natural selection, feathers became more common among the animals as their wings developed over the course of tens of millions of years.
+Through natural selection, feathers became more common among the animals as their wings developed over the course of tens of millions of years, and the feathers were co-opted for use in flight.
 The smooth surface of feathers on a bird's body helps to reduce friction while in flight.
 The tail, also consisting of feathers, helps the bird to maneuver and glide.

 Hypotheses

 Pouncing Proavis model

 A theory of a pouncing proavis was first proposed by Garner, Taylor, and Thomas in 1999:

 We propose that birds evolved from predators that specialized in ambush from elevated sites, using their raptorial hindlimbs in a leaping attack.
 Drag-based, and later lift-based, mechanisms evolved under selection for improved control of body position and locomotion during the aerial part of the attack.
 Selection for enhanced lift-based control led to improved lift coefficients, incidentally turning a pounce into a swoop as lift production increased.
 Selection for greater swooping range would finally lead to the origin of true flight.

 The authors believed that this theory had four main virtues: